delaurentis/feistel/README.md

-# Feistel Shuffle (GFC-FPE)
+# Feistel Shuffle (feistel-ts)

-A generalised Feistel cipher that implements format-preserving encryption, bijectively mapping $X \rightarrow X$ with pseudorandom permutation $\pi^{S}$ determined by a random seed $S$.
+A generalised Feistel cipher writtein in TypeScript that implements format-preserving encryption, bijectively mapping $X \rightarrow X$ with pseudorandom permutation $\pi^{S}$ determined by a random seed $S$.
 This algorithm was originally proposed by Black & Rogaway [1].

 ## Iteration Bounds